dan-osull/rob/README.md

 Because `rob` is designed for games, which are usually in Program Files, in practice it is easiest to run the tool from an admin Command Prompt.

-## Python users
+## Python instructions

 Pythonistas can run `rob` as a Python package.

-Clone this GitHub repo and:
+Download or clone this GitHub repo and:

     pip install poetry
     poetry install